What Is Key West Known For Pin 1

 The massive Fort Jefferson in the Dry Tortugas National Park is worth the visit from Key West

-Peculiar signposts, historic structures, and quirky neighborhoods await you in Key West.
-Let’s discover the most famous attractions in the city.
+Peculiar signposts, historic structures, and quirky neighborhoods await you in the city.
+Let’s discover the coolest attractions Key West is famous for.

 1. The Civil War forts.
-Key West is famous for its Civil War forts.
+Key West is known for its Civil War forts.
 You’ll find Fort Zachary Taylor at the west tip of the island, Fort East Martello near the Key West International Airport, and West Martello Tower next to Higgs Beach.
-The massive Fort Jefferson is also easy to visit on a day trip from Key West to the Dry Tortugas.
-If you only have time to go to one of them, we recommend Fort Zachary Taylor.
-You’ll not only enjoy the well-preserved historic attraction but also sunbathe on the secluded beach under the fort.
+The massive Fort Jefferson is also easy to visit on this day trip from Key West to the Dry Tortugas.
+If you only have time to go to one of them, I recommend Fort Zachary Taylor.
+You’ll not only enjoy the well-preserved historic attraction but you can also sunbathe on the secluded beach under the fort.

 2. The Mile 0 Marker.
 Mile markers are super important in the Keys.
 Apart from being the most sold souvenirs, mile makers serve as addresses along the Overseas Highway from Key West to Key Largo.
 US 1, which connects Key West to the mainland, starts with MM 0 (Mile Marker Zero) at the corner of Whitehead Street and Fleming Street in the Old Town.
 It’s a popular photo spot for tourists.
 You can also find a wide variety of “Mile 0” memorabilia everywhere in the Keys.